icalvo/icalvo.github.io/icm.commandline/index.markdown

 ### Named parameters

 Each named parameter can be optional or required.
-For more complex relationships about conditionally required parameters, the client must do their own work.
+For more complex relationships about conditionally required parameters, the developer must do their own work.

 To create an optional parameter use `Optional` and to create a required one use `Required`.